-Years before they came to the attention of regulators, Silicon Valley feared Facebook’s bullying tactics
+Silicon Valley feared Facebook’s bullying tactics years before they came to the attention of regulators

 That behavior is now the subject of sweeping antitrust lawsuits filed Wednesday from 48 state attorneys general and the Federal Trade Commission.
 The suits allege that the company is a monopoly that abused its market power through years of anti-competitive conduct and illegal acquisitions, enabling Facebook to become the world’s largest social network while stripping users of alternatives.

-The suit calls specifically for breaking up WhatsApp and Instagram, which Facebook bought in 2014 and 2012, respectively.
+The suits call specifically for breaking up WhatsApp and Instagram, which Facebook bought in 2014 and 2012, respectively.
 It quotes Facebook chief executive Mark Zuckerberg identifying both companies as growing threats that needed to be neutralized.

-Facebook on Wednesday said the FTC’s actions would have a chilling effect on innovation and had been reviewed by regulators at the time, including the FTC.
+Facebook on Wednesday said the FTC’s actions would have a chilling effect on innovation and that the acquisitions had been reviewed by regulators at the time, including the FTC.
 “Now, many years later, with seemingly no regard for settled law or the consequences to innovation and investment, the agency is saying it got it wrong and wants a do-over,” the company said in a statement.

-The social network has made a habit of buying up, threatening, spying on and outright copying rivals, a strategy so successful that some investors have said in recent years that there was no point in even funding or building social apps anymore.
+The social network reportedly made a habit of buying up, threatening, spying on and outright copying rivals, a strategy so successful that some investors have said in recent years that there was no point in even funding or building social apps anymore.

 Facebook was “pouncing” on competitive threats in the same way Microsoft did when it got into trouble with regulators, said Scott Sandell, managing partner of the venture capital firm New Enterprise Associates, who was product manager for Microsoft’s Windows 95 until 1995.